Hi fellow travelers,

 Here are the info as promised, so read and be informed.

-the Okavango river use to flow into a large inland lake called Lake Makgadikgadi (now Makgadikgadi Pans).Tectonic activity and faulting interrupted the flow of the river causing it to backup and form what is now the Okavango delta.
+Millions of years ago the Okavango river use to flow into a large inland lake called Lake Makgadikgadi (now Makgadikgadi Pans).Tectonic activity and faulting interrupted the flow of the river causing it to backup and form what is now the Okavango delta.
 This has created a unique system of water ways that now supports a vast array of animal and plant life that would have otherwise been a dry Kalahari savanna.

-April.
+The delta’s floods are fed from the Angolan rains, which start in October and finish sometime in April.
 The floods only cross the border between Botswana and Namibia in December and will only reach the bottom end of the delta (Maun) sometime in July,

 Taking almost nine months from the source to the bottom.
 This slow meandering pace of the flood is due to the lack of drop in elevation, which drops a little more than 60 metres over a distance of 450 kilometres.
 The delta’s water deadends in the Kalahari – via the Botetle river, with over 95 per cent of the water eventually evaporating.